Azure/Azure-AI-Content-Safety-Private-Preview/Multimodal API Private Preview.md

 > ###  📘 NOTE:
 >
-> Currently this private preview feature is only available in one region:  **East US**.
+> Currently this private preview feature is only available in two regions:  **East US** and **West Europe**.
 Please create your Content Safety resource in this region.
 Feel free to let us know your future production regions so we can plan accordingly.

 ### Step 3.
 Test with sample Request